Different Approaches to Software System Integration

 Overview

-There can be many pains related to the integration of software systems.
+There can be many pains related to software systems integration.
 These pains are typically related to the types of systems that should be integrated, the level of integration, and the overall complexity of the project.

 The list of the most common challenges and pitfalls includes but is not limited to: